Motorola wins German patent case against Microsoft

-FRANKFURT Mobile phone maker Motorola achieved a rare victory against software giant Microsoft (MSFT.O) in a patent case before a German court on Friday, the latest in a wave of patent lawsuits by technology firms fighting over market share.
+FRANKFURT Oct 5 Mobile phone maker Motorola achieved a rare victory against software giant Microsoft in a patent case before a German court on Friday, the latest in a wave of patent lawsuits by technology firms fighting over market share.

-The regional court in Mannheim ruled that Motorola Mobility, part of Google (GOOG.O), did not infringe a Microsoft patent which enables applications to work on different handsets.

 This allows application developers to avoid writing separate codes for each handset saving time and development costs.